Yale University, Ethnicity, Race, and Migration

 |Location:||Connecticut, United States|

-The appointee must hold a Ph.D or equivalent degree or have completed all requirements for the Ph.D by September 1, 2022.
-A record of strong teaching and advising is also desirable.
+The appointee must hold a Ph.D. or equivalent degree or have completed all requirements for the Ph.D. by July 1, 2024.

 Equal Employment Opportunity Statement